-The ISL29010 contains two photodiode arrays which convert light into current.
-Some diodes are sensitive to both visible and infrared light, while the others are only sensitive to infrared light.
-Using the infrared portion of the light as baseline, the visible light can be extracted.
-The spectral response vs wavelength is shown in Figure 7 in the "Typical Performance Curves" on page 10.
+The ISL29012 contains two photodiode arrays which convert light into current.
+One diode (D1) is sensitive to both visible and infrared light, while the other one (D2) is only sensitive to infrared light; see Figure 21.
+Using the infrared portion of the light as a baseline, the visible light can be extracted.
+The ambient light output is the difference between D1 and D2.
+The resultant ALS spectral response vs wavelength is shown in Figure 7 in the "Typical Performance Curves" on page 11.
 After light is converted to current during the light data process, the current output is converted to digital by a single built-in integrating type signed 15-bit Analog-to-Digital Converter (ADC).
-An I2C command reads the visible light intensity in counts.
+An I2C command reads the visible light intensity in